 We are expanding our research program portfolio through targeted recruitments of two research faculty to complement our musculoskeletal research program at Emory School of Medicine.
 These faculty positions will be at the Assistant/Associate professor level.

-Specific areas of focus for these positions include systems biology, developmental biology of the spine and stem cell biology for soft tissue repair and regeneration.
+Specific areas of focus for these positions include systems biology, developmental biology (preferably spine, tendon) and stem cell biology.

 Candidates for the Assistant Professor position(s) must have completed their doctorate degree and a highly productive post-doctoral fellowship.
-These junior candidates must demonstrate national prominence and scientific leadership in one or more of the above specific areas.
-Priority will be given to candidates with secured extra-mural funding.
+Priority will be given to those candidates with established national prominence and scientific leadership in one or more of the above specific areas and with secured extra-mural funding.

 Candidates for the Associate Professor level position should lead a robust extra-murally funded program in one or more of the above focus areas.
 Successful candidates will be expected to sustain a highly prolific program in musculoskeletal research and interact with our collaborative team of researchers at Emory University.